 You may eat them fresh.
 Once ripe, the outer skin of both fruits is tender enough to be opened easily.

-Another way to enjoy either fruit is by making it into a smoothie, either by itself, or with other fruits.
+Another way to enjoy either fruit is by making it into a smoothie, either by itself or with other fruits.
 Both fruits have a very subtle, flexible taste that makes it quite easy to mix them with other tropical fruits such as pear, banana, mango, or whatever other fruit you might find in your local market.
+You can even make wine with it!

 Lychees and rambutans are tropical fruits that you don’t want to miss out on.
 They are delicious and healthy, and there are tons of ways to enjoy them.